Gazzana/CPP-Physics/README.md

 <h1 align="center">About The Project</h1>

 <p>
 This project is a physics engine that will be able to calculate gravity, forces, mass acceleration and many other physics based calculations.
-The project will create a window that will make the user be able to visualize everything, create objects and move everything.
+The project will create a window that will enable to visualize everything, create objects and move them.
 </p>

 <p> </p>